-What else will you find at MüF?
+What will you find in MüF all year round?

 Where are the happiest people on the planet?
 What hormones are responsible for our moods?
 What makes music transmit emotions?
 All these questions (and many more) are answered throughout the tour of MüF, the Museum of Happiness.

-Every corner of the space has been created to learn about how to be happier: it is a walk through 600 m2 where you can experience happiness through its spaces such as the laughter machine (the ‘risódromo’), the happiness ATM or the Auditorium, where you will attend a ‘Happy Magic’ show by the magician Miguel de Lucas.
+Every corner of the space has been created to learn about how to be happier: it is a walk through 600 m2 where you can experience happiness through its spaces such as the laughter machine (the ‘laughdrome’), the happiness ATM or the Auditorium, where you will attend a ‘Happy Magic’ show by the magician Miguel de Lucas.
 In addition, you can write on their wall the things that make you happy and inspire others to implement activities that make them feel good.
 Whether it’s calling a loved one, giving a gift to someone, or celebrating by having a drink with your friends.

 Thanks to all the explanatory panels you will better understand how our body chemistry works, the different hormones that cause us pleasure, joy and happiness and how this results in health and well-being.